multipletwigs/um-hackathon/README.md

-# UM Hackathon 2023 - Team it is what it is
+# UM Hackathon 2023 - Team it is what it is | PitchSync
 This README provides instructions on how to run a Streamlit app, which is what powers our application PitchSync.
 Along with the steps to set up a virtual environment and install all the required dependencies from a `requirements.txt` file.

 ## Prerequisites